-The growing popularity of izakaya
+The growing popularity of the izakaya

-In the 1970s these places were more reserved for office workers, the salarymen.
+In the 1970s these places were more reserved for office workers, or salarymen.
 In the 1980s, izakaya chains developed, the model evolved towards larger rooms for groups, as well as closed spaces for small parties.
 Extensive menus with dishes began to be offered at low prices, and the interior design of the place became more important.

 Today izakaya are popular with everyone, from students to salarymen, men and women, for an after work drink among colleagues or a party with friends until the end of the night.